nishadprinja/pyorganize/README.md

 If everything works out you should see 'Cleanup Done!' and your folders will contain files (or directories for the 'Folders' folder) that can now be moved into external hard drives, organized on the local computer, batch renamed, or deleted.

-If you'd prefer a different naming scheme, want to organize things differently, or want to extend the script's functionality, feel free to fork the repo and clone the contents to do so.
+If you'd prefer a different naming scheme, want to organize things differently, or want to extend the script's functionality, feel free to fork this repo and clone its contents to do so.